 Annalisa Savaresi is Lecturer in Environmental Law and co-directs the LLM/MSc Programme in Environmental Policy and Governance.
 She has several years' experience researching, teaching and working with environmental law and policy.
 She has previously taught international, European and comparative environmental law at the undergraduate and postgraduate level, at the Universities of Edinburgh, United Kingdom, and Copenhagen, Denmark.

-Annalisa contributes to doctoral and executive education programs at the Geneva Academy of International Humanitarian Law and Human Rights, Switzerland; Sant'Anna School of Advanced Studies, Italy; and University of La Sabana, Colombia.
+Annalisa has taught in doctoral and executive education programs at the Geneva Academy of International Humanitarian Law and Human Rights, Switzerland; Sant'Anna School of Advanced Studies, Italy; and University of La Sabana, Colombia.
 She has advised numerous think-tanks and organisations and acts as reviewer for several journals in the field of environmental, energy and climate law and policy.
-In 2017 she joined the Roundtable on Environment and Climate Change, advising the Scottish Government’s Standing Council on Europe.
+In 2017 she joined the Roundtable on Environment and Climate Change, advising the Scottish Government’s Standing Council on Europe on Brexit.

 LAWU9EL Environmental Law